-According to The Register, Mozilla contracted cybersecurity researchers Cure53 to do an audit on the toys and company.
-In addition to the existing security flaws, which the company still refused to respond to, the audit found a domain related to the toys had expired, leaving it open to be used in a phishing attack, the company’s phone number was programmed to disconnect callers, and their website was not reachable.
+Mozilla contracted cybersecurity researchers Cure53 to audit the toys and company.
+In addition to the existing security flaws, which the company refused to address, the audit found that a domain related to the toys had expired.
+This expiration left it open to phishing attacks.
+Someone then programmed the company’s phone number to disconnect callers, and their website wouldn’t load.

-“The company clearly does not care about their users’ security and privacy being violated and makes no effort to respond to well-meaning attack reports, further facilitating and inviting malicious actions against their users.
-In a world where data leaks are becoming more routine and products like CloudPets still sit on store shelves, I’m increasingly worried about my kids’ privacy and security,” said Mozilla Vice President of Advocacy Ashley Boyd.
+“The company clearly does not care about users’ security and privacy violations and makes no effort to respond to well-meaning attack reports, further facilitating and inviting malicious actions against their users.
+In a world where data leaks have become more routine and products like CloudPets still sit on store shelves, I’m increasingly worried about my kids’ privacy and security,” said Mozilla Vice President of Advocacy Ashley Boyd.

-Mozilla says the company’s refusal to respond to emails, answer calls or acknowledge the security problems in any way is a good illustration of one of the major problems facing the Internet of Things-manufacturers who don’t care about security.
+Mozilla says the company’s refusal to respond to emails, answer calls or acknowledge the security problems illustrates one of the major problems facing the Internet of Things-manufacturers who don’t care about security.